pantheon-systems/documentation/source/content/guides/edge-integrations/05-analytics.md

 ![Custom Dimensions](../../../images/guides/edge-integrations/ei-analytics-1-custom-dimensions.png)

 Add new Custom Dimensions that correspond to the identifiers.
 Most dimensions will be set to “hit,” as they change based on user behavior.
-We will set the scope of our geotargeting to be session-based, assuming the user isn’t actively crossing borders while they visit our site.
+For geotargeting, you will want to set the scope to "Session" to allow the setting to persist.

 ![New Custom Dimension](../../../images/guides/edge-integrations/ei-analytics-2-new-custom-dimension.jpg)